hishamaru999/gameoflife/README.md

 # Game of Life using Python (clone of PP version)

-WORK IN PROGRESS: learning how the Game of Life works in Python
+WORK IN PROGRESS: learning how Conway's Game of Life works using Python

 ## Getting Started